 I designed the site and branding, and co-developed the frontend, using CSS, XHTML, and JS.

-The service is currently down due to technical issues with certain dependencies, but I hope to relaunch it at some point in the future.
 More details, including, screenshots and a more elaborate summary are available here.

 Winner, Nokia Ready.Set () {Code} Hackathon - Student Developer (2012)